thiyyakat/scaling-advisor/docs/motivation.md

 ### Envisaged value differentiators

-* Capability to plug-and-play kube-scheduler for affecting scaling recommendations.
+* Capability to plug-and-play kube-scheduler for affecting scaling advice.
 * Capability to provide native support for gang-scheduled pods.
 * Capability to adapt to flexible worker pool configurations.

 ### Risk Mitigation

 * We will continue to support CA for forseeable future.
-* Functionalities of CA that are consumed by our stakeholders will be supported by scaling recommender and MCM which will enable easy transition from CA to scaling recommender for existing shoots.
+* Functionalities of CA that are consumed by our stakeholders will be supported by the scaling-advisor and MCM which will enable easy transition from CA to scaling-advisor for existing shoots.
-* A feature flag will be introduced to switch to using scaling recommender for any shoot cluster to permit the stakeholder to verify the behavior of the new component for real-life workloads.
+* A feature flag will be introduced to switch to using the scaling-advisor for any shoot cluster to permit the stakeholder to verify the behavior of the new component for real-life workloads.

 ### Non Goal

-* Scaling recommender is independent of the Cluster API.
+* scaling-advisor is independent of the Cluster API.
 Any VM lifecycle management component can leverage this as a library.
-* Scaling recommender will not revise the Gardener worker pool concept.
+* scaling-advisor will not revise the Gardener worker pool concept.

 ## Appendix